 However, if you’re not a bread maker, a great crusty French loaf from the grocery store will go well with this meal.
 Interested in making sourdough bread?
 Read about Sourdough

-The recipe is pretty straight forward but I wanted to share a few pictures of the steps if you need a visual.
+The recipe is pretty straightforward forward but I wanted to share a few pictures of the steps if you need a visual.

 Light Spinach & Cheese Ravioli